angelaLazar/oauth-tutorial/index.md

 client_secret = data["client_secret"]
     ```

-1. The next step to getting authorization to a user’s data is to have the user give permission for our app to read their data.
+1. Next the user must grant permission for the app to access their data.

   We can choose to ask the user for a specific type of access, such as for their profile info or gists.
 This is specified using scopes.
-See all the scopes the API supports [here](https://developer.github.com/v3/oauth/#scopes).
+See all the scopes the GitHub API supports [here](https://developer.github.com/v3/oauth/#scopes).

-  For our example, let’s just get the user’s email addresses.
+  For this tutorial let’s just get the user’s email addresses.
 So we will set our **scope** to `user:email`.

-  Let’s put a link on our main webpage to GitHub, where a user can choose to authorize our app to read their email addresses.
+1. There needs to be a link for the user to grant or deny permissions.
+Let’s put a link on our main webpage to GitHub:

   Change your get method in the MainPage class to: